santiagoh719/RobustLinearReg/README.md

 # RobustLinealReg
-This package compute two Robust Lineal Regressions both base on the median of the slopes.
+This package compute two Robust Linear Regressions both base on the median of the slopes.

 To install the package run: